-En español | Cruising could return to U.S. waters in a matter of weeks.
-In a letter sent to the cruise industry on April 28, the CDC clarified the latest phase of its Conditional Sail Order (CSO) for big ships with 250 or more passengers and said it was committed to cruising’s resumption in American waters by midsummer.
-Before this clarification, the CSO had put cruising on hold until November.
+En español | Cruising could return to U.S. waters in a matter of weeks, and with relaxed rules for fully vaccinated passengers.
+In a letter sent to the cruise industry April 28, the CDC clarified the latest phase of its Conditional Sail Order for big ships with 250 or more passengers and said it was committed to cruising’s resumption in American waters by midsummer.
+Before this clarification, the order had put cruising on hold until November.

-Some easing of restrictions make this earlier date more probable.
+Some easing of restrictions makes this earlier date more probable.
 While the CDC is still requiring cruise companies to conduct test sailings with nonpaying passengers to prove the effectiveness of their new infection-control protocols for COVID-19, the agency will now review their applications to run tests within five days, rather than the 60 days originally estimated.
 Plus, companies can now bypass these simulated voyages if they attest that 98 percent of the crew and 95 percent of passengers will be vaccinated on their cruises.

 - Passengers exposed to or who contract COVID on a cruise won’t necessarily have to quarantine on the ship.
 They may be allowed to drive home if they live within driving distance; if they don’t live nearby, they may be allowed to go to a hotel.

 "All signs point to this being a very positive development for American travelers and those Americans who want a home port,” says Richard Marnell, an executive vice president with Viking Cruises.

 “This is huge news that the travel industry has been waiting 14 months to hear.
 We’re all breathing a sigh of relief,” says Michelle Fee, founder and CEO of Cruise Planners, an American Express travel representative.
 “The CDC is moving in the right direction by updating some of its outdated requirements [for cruising] and bringing them up to the current restriction level that would be found at similar hospitality venues shorewide, such as restaurants, bars and casinos.”